bitcoin-sv/bsv-components-library/doc/README.md

 *JCL* is currently composed of the following modules:

  * *JCL-Base*: Base functionality.
-Provides definition for domain classes (*Transaction*, *Block*, etc).
+Provides definition for domain classes (*Transaction*, *Block*, etc) and Serialization.

- * *JCL-Net*: Provides Connections and Streaming capabilities, allowing an App to connect to the blockchain and "listen" to Events coming from it, and also too "send/broadcast" messages, and other operations.
+ * *JCL-Net*: Provides Connections and Streaming capabilities, allowing an App to connect to the blockchain and "listen" to Events coming from it, and also "send/broadcast" messages, and other operations.

 ## High-level view